Skip to main content

 • Right to non-discrimination- Prohibition on discrimination for exercising privacy rights

-Who does it apply to:
+Who does it apply to (post-CPRA thresholds):

 ⚠️ This information is provided for general informational purposes only and does not constitute legal advice.
 For professional advice tailored to your organization, please consult a privacy protection expert.